 The confidentiality by Basic Access Control is a mandatory security feature that shall be implemented by the TOE, too.
-Nevertheless this is not explicitly covered by this ST. The MRTD is evaluated and certified separately according to [ST-BAC], claiming [PP-BAC-MRTD].
+Nevertheless this is not explicitly covered by this ST as there are known weaknesses in the quality (i.e. entropy) of the BAC keys generated by the environment.
+Therefore, the MRTD has additionally to fulfill the 'Common Criteria Protection Profile Machine Readable Travel Document with "ICAO Application", Basic Access Control' [PP-BAC-MRTD].
+Due to the fact that [PP-BAC-MRTD] does only consider extended basic attack potential to the Basic Access Control Mechanism (i.e. AVA\VAN.3) the MRTD has been evaluated and certified separately according to [ST-BAC], claiming [PP-BAC-MRTD].